JamesF905/Coding_Quiz/README.md

 [![Coding Quiz][product-screenshot]](https://jamesf905.github.io/Coding_Quiz/)

 This module's challenge requires me to create a quiz game based on Javascript.
-Users will answer questions within a time limit, and be given a final score that they can add to a high scrore list.
+Users will answer questions within a time limit, and be given a final score that they can add to a high score list.
 This list can be reset, and the game can be played multiple times by the user.
-The challenge willshowcase alomost everything we have learned during this module.
+The challenge will showcase alomost everything we have learned during this module.

 <p align="right">(<a href="#top">back to top</a>)</p>